jamesnogra/nogra-user-voucher/README.md

 ## Some Other Information
  - Using Laravel 11 (Requires at least PHP 8.2)
- - This project is running sqlite
+ - This project is running SQLite
  - Mailer is my test gmail account